109: Basic Field Safety Orientation. (2-2-0)

 210: Industrial Safety and OSHA Standards.
 (3-3-0)

 A straightforward presentation of material which makes the theories and principles of industrial safety practical and useful in real-world settings is covered in this course.
 Special emphasis is placed on the innovation and technology in the workplace.
 Various safety tools and apparatus are examined and training is provided in their use.
-The complete text of the 30-hour (Occupational Safety & Health Act) OSHA Industrial Certification is presented and students are offered an option to complete the testing for the certification during the course.
+The complete text of the 30-hour (Occupational Safety and Health Act) OSHA Industrial Certification is presented and students are offered an option to complete the testing for the certification during the course.